Skip to main content

 Once created, you'll then want to modify settings and set the deploy directory to a path you will be deploying your Craft CMS project to.
 Paths in the Git manager are all relative to the home directory of the user, so in my case /home/jmwhite.

-• Deploy Branch - Can be any branch but usually "main" or "master" for your live/production environment.
+• Deploy Branch - Can be any branch but typically "main" or "master" for your live/production environment.

 Note: We are going to need to modify the document root path later to use the /web folder for Craft CMS.

-Test a fetch to confirm everything is working with key file authentication, you should see the Git commits that are present.
+You can perform a test fetch to confirm everything is working with key file authentication, you should see the Git commits that are present in your repository is successful.

 PHP version and memory limit

 DirectAdmin supports multiple PHP versions running at the same time, for Craft CMS 5, PHP version 8.2 or above is needed.
-Ensure your domain is set to the right PHP version, you can set the required PHP version from within Account Manager > Domain Setup > PHP Version selector
+Ensure your domain is set to the right PHP version if you have multiple versions available, you can set the required PHP version from within Account Manager > Domain Setup > PHP Version selector

 The PHP memory limit may be set to 128 MB by default which is below the recommended for Craft CMS.
 256 MB is the minimum; 512 MB is recommended.
 In DirectAdmin you can customise your PHP config per domain by going to Account Manager > PHP Settings > Select memory_limit and set the value to 512 MB, wait for the server to reload the PHP FPM daemon.